Dorian van Rijsselberghe

-Dorian van Rijsselberghe (born 24 November 1988, in Den Burg) is a sailor (windsurfer) from the Netherlands.
+Dorian van Rijsselberghe (born 24 November 1988) is a Dutch windsurfer.

 He won his first Dutch title when he was 13.

 Van Rijsselberghe on the Dutch RS:X won the gold medals at the 2012 Olympics in Weymouth, and the 2016 Olympics in Rio de Janeiro.

 Personal life

 Van Rijsselberghe was a student at CIOS.
-Van Rijsselberghe is married and has two daughters.
+Van Rijsselberghe has two daughters.

 2012 Olympics

 Van Rijsselberghe dominated the competition completely by finishing first among the 38 competitors in 7 out of 10 races, second twice and third once.
 After the ninth race, he had accumulated a sufficient lead over the second placed Nick Dempsey to be certain to win the gold medal – as long as he competed in the remaining races – irrespective of his results in the 10th race and in the medal race.